HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 -----------------------------------------------------

 You now have a working **Cloud Service** with a **web role** running in Windows Azure that can run queries against elasticsearch.
 For now these resources are isolated inside of one
 Cloud Service but a more realistic scenario would be that you will need several environments for development, QA and production.
-And having all of these resources together into one network would make troubleshooting, remoting, direct access to single instances and disk access much easier than clicking through pages inside the Azure portal.
+And having all of these resources together into one network would make troubleshooting, remoting, direct access to single instances and disk access much easier than navigating to each instance inside the Azure portal.

 Another argument for placing your resources into a virtual network is that you probably don't want to give access to the Azure-portal to all of your developers who will need access to a deployed resource.
-Visual Studio would be a better tool for accessing storage resources, and then using Remote Desktop to access instances inside of the network is a much better practice.
+A much better practice would be to use Visual Studio for accessing storage resources, VMs and instances.

-So we will use an **Azure Virtual Network** to group, protect and ease access to our instances.
+So we will use an **Azure Virtual Network** to group, protect and facilitate access to our instances.
 And by placing the instances into different subnets we can easily separate resources based on environment in which they belong to.
-And we won't have to open up any public endpoints to any of the instances either.
+For now we won't have to open up any public endpoints to any of the instances so by placing them in the network they're only accessible inside the network.

 ### Create certificates for authentication